Seamus Mallon: Tributes paid from across political spectrum

 Labour Party leader Brendan Howlin expressed “ deep sadness” at the death of Mallon.
 “Seamus made an immeasurable contribution to the cause of peace and reconciliation on the island of Ireland.
 Together with John Hume he drove forward a vision of an Ireland freed from the spectre of violence, terror and discrimination.
 His life will be celebrated by Irish people everywhere who cherish the peace that Seamus dedicated his life to.”

+Lord Trimble said his role in brokering the Belfast Agreement was “huge” achievement.

+“Even though from then to now there have been huge ups and downs in the political system, there has been no move away from peace.”

-Former taoiseach Bertie Ahern said Mr Mallon was a key negotiator for the SDLP in the talks leading to the Belfast Agreement.
+Former taoiseach Bertie Ahern said Mr Mallon was a key negotiator for the SDLP in the talks leading to the agreement.
 “Seamus was strong with courage and he had commitment to peace and making progress for Northern Ireland and this whole island.”

-Former British prime minister Tony Blair said he was “one of the most important architects of peace in Northern Ireland.
-Breave, blunt, often prepared to swim against the tide if he felt it right, he was someone deeply respected and admired across the troubled landscape of Irish politics.”
+Former British prime minister Tony Blair said Mr Mallon was “one of the most important architects of peace in Northern Ireland.
+Brave, blunt, often prepared to swim against the tide if he felt it right, he was someone deeply respected and admired across the troubled landscape of Irish politics.”

-Alastair Campbell, Mr Blair’s former press secretary who worked closely on the Belfast Agreement said Mr Mallon “was motivated by the right things and went about them in the right way.”
+Alastair Campbell, Mr Blair’s former press secretary who worked closely on the Agreement, said Mr Mallon “was motivated by the right things and went about them in the right way.”

 Archbishop Eamon Martin, the Archbiship of Armagh and Primate of All Ireland, said the people of Armagh had “lost one of our most respected sons and bravest leaders.